ojarsbuddy/bbo/club_onboarding.md

 @@@ Gatlinburg? @@@ Still on.

-Some staff turnover affected materpointing games.
+Some staff turnover affected masterpointing games.
 BBO does not apply LT hacks or deny points to robot pairs.

+Will show virtual special games schedule out to June.